Alliances

 The Great Alliances

 Survivor is a game you cannot win alone.
 Richard Hatch proved it on Tagi beach in 2000 — vote as a bloc while everyone else plays as individuals — and every season since has been a war of pacts, brigades, and betrayals.
-Here are the alliances that ran the game, and the ones that blew up trying.
+Here are the alliances that ran the game, who they crowned, and the ones that blew up trying.

 Fire fact